May 23: This interview segment I filmed with

 Aug 20: The International Leadership Conference will be virtual this year and feature thousands of participants.
 I’m honored to chair the Africa-EU session dedicated to ‘Opportunity and Hope at a Time of Global Crisis.’

 Aug 20: Delighted to participate in European Forum Alpbach for its 75th anniversary dedicated to ‘Fundamentals.’
-This year, the interdisciplinary platform for science, politics, business and culture has focused on restarting societies after the pandemic. (© EFA)
+For years, have appreciated the strong cooperation on topics such as media literacy and youth empowerment (© EFA).

 Aug 20: In its new hybrid format, European Forum Alpbach has featured over 50 digital events curated by young people.
 I supported the Forum Alpbach Network in two such panels on critical contemporary topics. (©EFA, ‘Skills in a Connected World’)